 OK, it sounds like fun, is it going to be free?

-Almost all the main festival programme will be free to all.
+All of the festival programme this year will be free to all.
 Alongside all the free goodness, we generally stage a handful of ticketed shows.
-2018’s festival programme will be announced shortly, so stay tuned to our social media accounts for updates as they come.
+2018’s festival programme is now available here.

 Where is it taking place?